Table of contents

 We began evaluating embedded iPaaS and unified API solutions and decided that Merge—through its broad set of HRIS and ATS integrations and intuitive tooling to manage them—was the best solution for our product.

-3. How does Assemble market its integrations?
+3. How does Deel Compensation market its integrations?

 We’ve also made it easy for our prospects and clients to find the specific integrations they're interested in on the page itself.
 Visitors can find a search bar at the top along with filters for specific software categories.